varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 ``vcl_backend_response``.
 A minimal object is saved in the cache, so that the "hit-for-miss" state can be recognized on subsequent lookups.
-(The cache is used to remember that the object is uncacheable.)
+(The cache is used to remember that the object is uncacheable, for a limited time.)
 In that case, no request coalescing is performed, so that fetches can run concurrently.
 Otherwise, fetches for hit-for-miss are just like cache misses, meaning that:

 * the response may become cacheable on a later request, for example if it sets a positive TTL with ``Cache-Control``, and

 * fetches cannot be conditional, so ``If-Modified-Since`` and ``If-None-Match`` headers are removed from the backend request.

+When ``beresp.uncacheable`` is set to ``true``, then ``beresp.ttl`` determines how long the hit-for-miss state may last at most.
+The hit-for-miss state ends after this period of time elapses, or if a cacheable response is returned by the backend before it elapses (the elapse of ``beresp.ttl`` just means that the minimal cache object expires, like any other cache object expiration).
+If a cacheable response is returned, then that object replaces the hit-for-miss object, and subsequent requests for it will be cache hits.
+If no cacheable response is returned before ``beresp.ttl`` elapses, then the next request for that object will be an ordinary miss, and hence will be subject to request coalescing.

 When Varnish sees that it has hit a hit-for-miss object on a new request, it executes ``vcl_miss``, so any custom VCL you have written